sieverett/QuantIQ/docs/FAQ.md

 ![QuantIQ Logo](quantiq_logo_75x75.jpg)
 # QUANT-IQ Help Guide

-## Common Issues and Troubleshooting
+## Common Issues and Troubleshooting Tips

 ### 1. Issue: "API key not found"
 **Solution**: Ensure you have set your OpenAI API key in the `.env` file: